This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Egg Coloration

-Here’s what makes these eggs so special:
+Here’s what makes these evolutionary masterpieces work:

 Underground Bird Nests